sarangii/sarangii.github.io/resume.md

 ---

-TL;DR, I am not a cookie cutter candidate for this job.
-The skills that I have acquired previously would make me a tight fight for the role.
+**TL;DR**, I am Aditya Sarangi from [Baripada](https://en.wikipedia.org/wiki/Baripada),India.
+I have a Master's degree in Sociology.
+I have worked in the non-profit space previously.
+In the current moment I was learning advance data analytics to help organizations make more precise decisions and earn a little more salary.
+I can speak in 4 human languages proficiently and 2 computer languages in the intermediate level.
+I am not a cookie cutter candidate for this job.
+The skills that I have acquired through my education, curiosity and work experience would make me a tight fight for the role.
 This role marries the best of both worlds I love, helping humans navigate technology.
-Plausible as organization stands for ethical technology and sustainable business.
-The position would be a good fit from the perspective of skill-sets and world view.

 This is divided into different sections.
 Please feel free to skip around.